 I later entered a version very close to the one available here to It’s My Shout.
-I was unfamiliar with the competition when I saw it advertised on the BBC Writers Room; the brief stating they wanted scripts with scope for budding actors of ‘all ages’.
-When I later checked the It’s My Shout website, it stated they wanted scripts with scope for as many budding ‘young’ actors as possible.
+I was unfamiliar with the competition when I saw it advertised in the BBC Writers Room; the brief stating they wanted scripts with scope for budding actors of ‘all’ ages.
+When I later checked their website, it stated they wanted scripts with scope for as many budding ‘young’ actors as possible.
 By this time, the deadline was upon me, and my script had just one young supporting character.
 Again, I was unsuccessful.

 From extensive storyboarding, securing the perfect locations and shooting test footage, to enlisting trusted crew I’d worked with in the past and fresh talent with expert skills, I made every effort to make sure Bamboo House was the very best film it could be.
 I leave it to you, the audience, to judge if I achieved my goal.

 Mair, recently bereaved, spends her lonely days in her empty flat.
 Her visits to Bamboo House, her local Chinese takeaway, are her only departure from her introverted lifestyle.
 It is there she meets Griff, an eccentric man with an insatiable sense of fun.
 On a romantic day out, Griff encourages her to fear less and invite life in.
 But will Griff’s own fear that Mair is unable to move on from the loss of her loved one put an end to their happiness?

 Additional: Since my original post, Bamboo House has been nominated for best Fiction at Cardiff Mini Film Festival 2017 and selected for St Neots Film Festival 2017.